 “In endeavoring to procure his release, my grandfather found that many free negroes were detained in the same way, deprived of their liberty and suffering great hardship.
 The only time he could see them was on Sundays and before sunrise or after sunset.
 For weeks he allowed himself only five hours sleep, and visited the jails of the city, collecting information about these unfortunate men.”

-The first group was released from jail when one court decided a man could not be presumed to be a slave unless his blood was 51 percent black.
-Six men were brought to court to test the point; five were freed.
+The court ordered the first group released from jail.
+It decided a man could not be presumed to be a slave unless his blood was 51 percent black.
+Six men came to court to test the point; five went free.
 Hazard was threatened with lynching.

 In the Shadows